-Chief Murray Ray, Flying Post FN said that this new agreement has provided his community with new opportunities for the future.
-"The new IBA will mean that we will be able to do a CHIEF MURRAY RAY, FLYING POST FN lot more for our community.
-It is providing work for our members now, as well as training for the future.
-This is the first agreement our community has entered into of this magnitude so it is important for our First Nation as it will provide many benefits for our youth and our Elders," said Chief Ray.
+provided his community with new opportunities for the future.
+"The new IBA will mean that we will be able to do a lot more for our community.
+It is providing work for our members now, as well as training for

+Chief Murray